launchany/microservices-sinatra-products/README.md

 > docker-compose up

-# Deploying to Cloud66
+# Deploying to Cloud 66

-Cloud66 is a Manager Containers as a Service that supports deploying Docker containers onto one or more servers using a bring-your-own-cloud approach.
+Cloud 66 is a Manager Containers as a Service that supports deploying Docker containers onto one or more servers using a bring-your-own-cloud approach.

-TODO
+Read the [Cloud 66 blog post](blog.cloud66.com/deploying-rest-apis-to-docker-using-ruby-and-sinatra/) for details on deploying this project to your preferred cloud provider.

 # Interacting with the Products Service